John W. Avery: John W. Avery & Co.

 Avery would often put ads in the local newspaper on behalf of the Sandy Hook pilots.
 For example, on February 7, 1863, Avery put an ad in the New York Daily Herald saying that a 16 foot yawl was lost or stolen from the pilot boat James M. Waterbury.
 The yawl was painted brown on the outside and yellow on the inside, with the name of "David Blackburn" branded on her.
 A reward for $10 was offered for her recovery.
-You would then reply to John W. Avery, 309 Water Street.
+You would then reply to John W. Avery, at 309 Water Street.

-On February 26, 1874, Colonel Avery, of 309 Water Street, contributed 200 loaves of bread for the poor at the soup kitchen at Water Street of the Fourth Ward in Brooklyn.